Jonah Falcon: Career

 After graduating from high school, Falcon sought to become an actor and writer and enrolled in a state college to study theater.
 Despite his aspirations, Falcon did little more over the course of the next seven years except socialize at nightclubs, where he would go out on a date and occasionally find a sex partner.
 He is said to have had up to 1,500 dates by the time he was 25 and 3,000 by age 29, most of whom were females.

-He often travels to Los Angeles and Europe, where he stays with friends and "admirers", and has accepted money for sex, saying, "I took $500 from a lady on the Upper East Side to pose in my underwear for Polaroids.
+He often traveled to Los Angeles and Europe, where he stays with friends and "admirers", and has accepted money for sex, saying, "I took $500 from a lady on the Upper East Side to pose in my underwear for Polaroids.
 I've been offered $1,000 just to let someone suck it, and I'll say, 'Why not?'
 It's really about my ego.
 My ego is bigger than my sexuality."
 Just before turning 27, Falcon resolved to renew his pursuit of his acting aspirations, attending acting workshops and standing in line at auditions to obtain roles.

-Falcon hosts an hour-long cable television call-in show devoted to the New York Yankees called Talkin' Yankees Hosted by Jonah Falcon, on MNN, a public-access cable television channel on Manhattan's Time Warner Cable.
-His show is relentlessly prank-called by Sal Governale and Richard Christy of The Howard Stern Show.
+Falcon hosted an hour-long cable television call-in show devoted to the New York Yankees called Talkin' Yankees Hosted by Jonah Falcon, on MNN, a public-access cable television channel on Manhattan's Time Warner Cable.
+His show was relentlessly prank-called by Sal Governale and Richard Christy of The Howard Stern Show.
 Falcon, a frequent guest on Stern's show, released a single with Adam Barta called "It's Too Big" and performed it with Barta on the show on June 19, 2013.

 When Falcon appeared on The Daily Show on March 2, 2010, Samantha Bee attempted to convince Falcon to enter the pornography industry.
 He refused, saying it would be "just the easy way out" and that he wished to pursue a more decent acting career.
 In April 2011, he appeared on the TLC documentary series {strange}SEX.

+For a period, he worked as Chief Editor for the Stooge Gaming group of YouTubers.

 Falcon appeared in the 2013 documentary UnHung Hero.
 He has appeared as an extra on TV shows such as Melrose Place, The Sopranos and Law & Order.
 He also appeared in an uncredited role as a mental patient in the 2001 feature film A Beautiful Mind.

-Falcon has been unemployed for long periods; he worked as Chief Editor for Stooge Gaming.
+Falcon has been unemployed for long periods of time.